-All incoming students are required to submit, 30 days prior to program registration, the following:
+All incoming students are required to submit, 30 days prior to the first day of Orientation, the following:

 - 1. NYFA Student Immunization Record Form verified, signed, and stamped by a healthcare provider (for students born on or after January 1, 1957), and - 2.
 NYFA Meningococcal Response Form completed and signed by students 18 years of age or older or signed by a parent/legal guardian for students under age 18.